drewm27/speakerrankings/speakers-to-be-added.md

 This page summarizes all of the speakers I plan to add to the rankings as soon as there are good sound samples and comparisons around, stay tuned!

+1. Xtreme 5
+1. Harman Kardon Luna 2
 1. ULT Field 5
 1. ULT Field 3
-1. Soundcore Boom Go 3i
 1. Kef Muo 2025
 1. Teufel Rockstar Neo
 1. Teufel Rockstar Air 2